Contact Us 1-800-596-4880

 • Create/Import an API

 • API Versions Owner: Enables a user to manage, delete, and deprecate any API in the organization.
 They can edit the portal of any API in the organization.
-However, this role does not enable a user to create a new version of an existing API.
+However, this role doesn’t enable a user to create a new version of an existing API.
 This role has the following permission scopes:

 • Manage any API Version in the organization